nio-core/alica-monitoring-agent/README.md

 Please refer to Conan's [installation page](https://docs.conan.io/en/1.7/installation.html), as well as the setup page for [bincrafters](https://bintray.com/bincrafters/public-conan) for questions on the installation.
 Once conan is set up properly, the Cmake build will set up the project properly.

-The sawtooth sdk needs to be set up separately.
-The following packages need to be installed on the system to complete the installation successfully:

-`libcrypto++-dev`
-`liblog4cxx-dev`
-`protobuf`

 ### Debugging

 On some machines, conan might not configure its settings correctly.